QR4.4.8 Mass and Energy

 QR4.4.7 The God Particle

-1. Doesn’t explain mass.
-The Higgs flash adds no value to general relativity, our best theory of mass to date, nor does it explain the dark energy and dark matter that is most of the universe.
-Its only role is to rescue the standard model:
+1. Doesn’t explain ordinary mass.
+The Higgs particle doesn’t explain any of the mass around us, nor does it add any value to general relativity, our best theory of matter to date, nor does it explain the dark energy and matter that is most of our universe.
+It only explains how the virtual particles of the standard model get mass, nothing more:

-The Higgs isn’t about mass in general, just a mass to sustain the standard model.
+The Higgs particle isn’t about mass in general, just the mass invented by the standard model.

-3. Is impossible by quantum theory.
-In a carefully crafted press release, CERN claimed that zero-spin would confirm the Higgs then found it so, but quantum theory clearly states that a spin-zero point particle with mass is impossible (Comay,2009).
-All quantum particles with mass have spin-half and only matter-antimatter mixes like mesons have zero spin.
-As not-yet-found higher order mesons have zero-spin, are in the right mass range and have the same photon decay and detection frequency, the Higgs that CERN found could well be a top or anti-top meson.
+3. Contradicts quantum theory.
+In a carefully crafted press release, CERN claimed that zero-spin would confirm the Higgs, then found it so, but quantum theory doesn’t let spin-zero particles have mass (Comay, 2009).
+All quantum particles with mass have half spin, and only matter-antimatter mixes like mesons have no spin, so the resonance CERN found probably came from a top meson.

 The Higgs mechanism is often said to account for the origins of mass in the visible universe.
 This statement, however, is incorrect.
 The mass of quarks accounts for only 2 percent of the mass of the proton and the neutron, respectively.
 The other 98 percent, we think, arises largely from the actions of gluons.
 But how gluons help to generate proton and neutron mass is not evident, because they themselves are massless.”
-(Et,Ulrich,& Venugopalan, 2015)
+(Ent, Ulrich, & Venugopalan, 2015).

 Next